ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 delete trees[3];
 ```

+### Answer
+ - When you run the code above and do `console.log(trees);` in chrome developer console then you will get `["redwood", "bay", "cedar", undefined × 1, "maple"]`.
+ - In the recent versions of Chrome you will see the word `empty` of `undefined x 1`.
-when you run above code and do `console.log(trees);` in chrome developer console then you will get `["redwood", "bay", "cedar", undefined × 1, "maple"]` and when you run above code in Firefox browser console then you will get `["redwood", "bay", "cedar", undefined, "maple"]` so from these it's cleared that chrome has its own way of displaying uninitialized index in array.
-But when you check `trees[3] === undefined` in both of the browser you will get similar output as `true`.
+ - When you run the same code in Firefox browser console then you will get `["redwood", "bay", "cedar", undefined, "maple"]`

+Clearly we can see that Chrome has its own way of displaying uninitialized index in arrays.
+However when you check `trees[3] === undefined` in any browser you will get similar output as `true`.

 **Note:** Please remember that you need not check for the uninitialized index of the array in  `trees[3] === 'undefined × 1'` it will give an error because `'undefined × 1'` this is just way of displaying an uninitialized index of an array in chrome.